Time for a true story! Read on…!

 Some, however, lived to return to Australia after the War.
 One such soldier was Claude George Kingsley of Barnard Street, Bendigo who enlisted on August 18th, 1914, aged 19 years and 8 months.
 Claude was wounded by a bullet in his left hand the day after the Galliopli landings, but continued his service despite receiving more injuries during his tour of duty, finally returning, medically unfit, to Australia on November 20th, 1918.
 Concerning Gallipoli, Claude wrote in a diary entry, ‘ I was only there for 48 hours, but I saw enough to last me 100 years.
 You can never thank the lads enough, and no-one can describe what being under fire is like.
 It is too awful’.

 Another such soldier was Francis Grant Hindley, (pictured left) known as Frank, from Mitchell Street, Bendigo who enlisted on August 18th, 1914, aged 19 years and 6 months.
 After having fought with the 7th Battalion and being wounded on July 6th, 1915, Frank fought in a variety of battalions for an extended period before returning to Australia, medically unfit, on April 5th, 1918.

 *You may be wondering why the St John’s WWI Honour Roll ended up in the Forest Street Uniting Church Hall.
-The answer goes back to the Union of the Victorian Methodist and Congregational Churches with some Presbyterian Churches in June 1977.
+The answer goes back to the Union of the Methodist and Congregational Churches with some Presbyterian Churches throughout Victoria in June 1977.
 As you’ll see on on our history page, at the time, the St John’s congregation voted to be a part of the Uniting Church, and thus our Honour Roll ended up down the road.